nuxeo-sandbox/nuxeo-speechtotext/README.md

   * Please, read Google's [best practices for Speech to Text API](https://cloud.google.com/speech-to-text/docs/best-practices) to check what is supported.
 For example, mp3 files are not supported and must be converted, ideally to FLAC.

 ### WARNING: Using Google _beta_  version of Speech to Text
-* In this implementation, the plugin uses Google Speech to Text API _in its BETA VERSION_ (see the pom.xml file for the exact version number).
+* In this implementation, the plugin uses Google Speech to Text API _in its BETA VERSION_.
 * Google makes it clear that some API may change their billing process, for example, the access to a punctuated text.
 See the [quota](https://cloud.google.com/speech-to-text/quotas) documentation.

 ## Authentication to Google Cloud Service